 What is it about?

-Anthropocentrism, in its original connotation in environmental ethics, is the belief that value is human-centred and that all other beings are means to human ends.
+Anthropocentrism, in its original connotation in environmental ethics, is the belief that value is human-centered and that all other beings are means to human ends.
 Environmentally -concerned authors have argued that anthropocentrism is ethically wrong and at the root of ecological crises.
 Some environmental ethicists argue, however, that critics of anthropocentrism are misguided or even misanthropic.
 They contend that criticism of anthropocentrism can be counterproductive and misleading by failing to distinguish between legitimate and illegitimate human interests.
 We refute this and other claims.

 Why is it important?